Retirement Planning for Employees of Harley-Davidson

 When you work with a financial advisor to decide all your retirement and severance benefits they should:

-Help you get projections on each of your pension options.
+- Help you get projections on each of your pension options.
 You would be amazed at how your pension numbers could change based on the month you retire, the month you take it, whether you take a lump sum, or monthly pension.

-You should be able to run projections based on different retirement dates, different ages you take your pension, and different payout options.
+- You should be able to run projections based on different retirement dates, different ages you take your pension, and different payout options.
 This is a huge decision that could make or lose you $100k+ over your lifetime all because of when you signed a form and what boxes you checked.

-Your advisor should help you get this info and make a reasonable comparison between monthly and lump sum, and show you how taking your pension earlier or later could change your retirement.
+- Your advisor should help you get this info and make a reasonable comparison between monthly and lump sum and show you how taking your pension earlier or later could change your retirement.

-Project your tax situation based on the year you retire / get severance, and the years afterward.
-Retirement and Severance can create a lot of taxable situations, whether its your lump sum severance payout, incentive/bonus payouts, Deferred Comp paying out, or stock options coming due.
+- Project your tax situation based on the year you retire / get severance, and the years afterward.
+Retirement and Severance can create a lot of taxable situations, whether it’s your lump sum severance payout, incentive/bonus payouts, Deferred Comp paying out, or stock options coming due.

-They should be helping you find ways to reduce your taxable income if that year is looking to be higher than normal, or taking advantage of a lower tax bracket if that is the situation.
+- They should be helping you find ways to reduce your taxable income if that year is looking to be higher than normal, or taking advantage of a lower tax bracket if that is the situation.

-You’ve worked hard for 10, 20, 30+ years helping millions enjoy the open road and we appreciate it.
-We’ve enjoyed working with all our clients and love helping them make sure their retirement is successful, whether its from Harley-Davidson today, or by taking the right steps with their severance to keep their retirement on track.
+We love helping our clients make sure their retirement is successful, whether it’s retiring from Harley-Davidson right now, or by making the best use of their severance to keep their retirement on track.

 To speak with a specialist about planning for your retirement or severance please call us at 262-333-8353 or send us a quick note.